Brgraul/Brgraul/README.md

 ## Hi there! 👋

-I'm Raúl, a software engineer and product manager with field expertise in quantum computing and beyond.
+I'm Raúl, a software engineer and product manager with application domain expertise in quantum computing and beyond.

 **Now**